orfeas-k/kf-manifests/proposals/2676-istio-ambient.md

 # KEP-2676: Support Istio ambient in Kubeflow

+> [!NOTE]
+> The KEP's number refer to issue https://github.com/kubeflow/manifests/issues/2676.
+The KEP is sent against `kubeflow/community` since the proposed changes involve multiple Kubeflow components, not just manifests.

 ## Authors
 1. Orfeas Kourkakis
 2. Kimonas Sotirchos

 ## Summary
-The Kubeflow Manifests is a collection of community-maintained manifests for installing Kubeflow.
-Right now, the installation ships with Istio as its service mesh, which is configured to use the sidecar mode.
+Kubeflow components integrate with Istio as their service mesh, offering features that enable routing as well as authorization of authenticated users in control-plane components and user workloads.
+In that spirit, `kubeflow/manifests` repository provides an installation using Istio as its service mesh.

+Rigth now, all Kubeflow components are compatible with Istio's sidecar mode.
 In 2022, Istio launched a new operation mode, called ambient, which aims addressing the shortcomings present in the sidecar mode.
-In order for Kubeflow users to benefit from the reduced resource footprint and simplified operations in ambient mode, this proposal defines the changes needed to make Kubeflow ambient-compatible.
-At the same time, it proposes a setup that uses Istio in ambient and enables the same Authorization and Authentication use cases.
-This setup will be provided as an installation option, being an overlay in the `kubeflow/manifests` repository.
+In order for Kubeflow users to benefit from the reduced resource footprint and simplified operations in ambient mode, this proposal defines the changes needed to make Kubeflow component ambient-compatible.
+At the same time, it outlines a setup that uses Istio in ambient and enables the same Authorization and Authentication use cases.

 ## Motivation
 Adopting Istio's ambient mode offers immediate operational benefits while strategically aligning Kubeflow with the future of Kubernetes networking.
 The primary motivations for this change are:
 * **Reduced resource footprint**: Ambient mode significantly lowers the CPU and memory overhead for users across the cluster by replacing hundreds or thousands of sidecar proxies with a single ztunnel per node and, optionally, some envoy proxy deployments (waypoints).